Programs & Opportunities

 Wifi is available throughout the main building and the Ag shop to facilitate easy, fast access to the internet on iPads.

-Michael Ray is the Athletic Director.
+Vicente Fernandez is the Athletic Director.
 Despite small size, SVHS is committed to ensuring the survival of our sports program.
 The Booster club raises money for new uniforms and Block-S collects the gate fee to compensate officials.

 Girls Volleyball is played in the Fall.
 In recent years, all players have been on the Varsity team.
 They compete successfully against the larger schools in the Evergreen League and have frequently earned a spot in the playoffs.